VitorgsRuffo/VW-Chatroom/README.md

 # VW-Chatroom
-This is a computer networks college assignment that aims to implement a chatroom application.
+This is a computer networks college assignment that aims to implement a chatroom application by using the Python socket API.